 What do I need to do after my treatment?

 Avoid hot showers, vigorous workouts and sexual activity for 8 to 12 hours after your acupuncture treatment, since these activities can disrupt the effects of the treatment, as can drinking alcohol or partaking of any type of mood altering substance, apart from prescribed medications.

 Also, after your first treatment, be aware of how you are feeling.
 It is important for you to be aware of any changes in symptoms or conditions between treatments.
 Sometimes even the smallest details are important in understanding your progress.

 Sensitivity may last for a short time where the needles were inserted.
 Occasionally, bruising may develop at the insertion point.
-If so, apply an ice compress or linament to the bruised area.
+If so, apply an ice compress and/or liniment to the bruised area.
 It is temporary and will clear up on its own.

 Take your herbs as directed.
 This will ensure the best possible results.
 If you have any questions about how you are responding to the herbs, please call the office.
-Due to the fibrous nature of some of the herbal tablets, dosages may need to be adjusted until your digestive system is used to them.
-On rare occasion, bloating, gas or changes in elimination may be experienced; if any of these symptoms last more than a day or two, please call to discuss an adjustment in dosage or formula.
+Due to the fibrous nature of the herbs, some people may initially experience bloating, gas or changes in elimination; if any of these symptoms last more than a day or two, please call to discuss an adjustment in dosage or formula.